a-nikolaev/a-nikolaev.github.io/ds/topics.markdown

 Consider this one only if you are good at programming and math in general.
 Here, you are advised to use languages with built-in list and tuple types.

+1. Experimental analysis of algorithms (for Merge sort, Binary search, and(or) Linear search).

 I will try to add more topics here, but, maybe you already know something interesting you would like to work on.